 Manufacturers take active measures to finding new ways to grow, excel at product quality while still being able to take on short lead-time production runs from customers.
 Considering that new products are proliferating in manufacturing today and delivery windows are tightening, companies take advantage of machine learning to improve the end-to-end performance of their operations and find a performance-based solution to the ever-emerging challenges.

-6 ways machine learning is revolutionizing manufacturing:
+6 ways machine data analytics is revolutionizing manufacturing:

 Boosting of asset management, supply chain management, and inventory management.
 By combining emerging technologies including IoT, AI, and machine learning, manufacturers can improve asset tracking accuracy, supply chain visibility, and inventory optimization.